yehonathank/virtual-lab/nanobody_design/README.md

 ## LLM project design

-Run the `run_nanobody_design_1.ipynb` and `run_nanobody_design_2.ipynb` notebooks to have LLM agents create a nanobody design workflow.
+Run the `run_nanobody_design.ipynb` notebook to have LLM agents create a nanobody design workflow.
 Each meeting with the LLM agents should only take a few minutes.
 The outputs of these notebooks are in the `nanobody_design/discussions` directory.
 The relevant ESM, AlphaFold-Multimer, and Rosetta scripts have been copied from those discussions to the `nanobody_design/scripts` folder.
 Additionally, the sequences for the relevant nanobodies selected by the LLM agents, along with SARS-CoV-2 spike RBD sequences, are in the `nanobody_design/sequences` directory.

-## Nanobody design - workflow 1
+## Nanobody design

 Starting with four nanobodies designed to bind to the original Wuhan strain of SARS-CoV-2---Ty1, H11-D4, Nb21, and VHH-72---improve them by iteratively adding mutations and scoring them using ESM, AlphaFold-Multimer, and Rosetta for four rounds.

-See commands in `nanobody_design/workflow_1.md`.

-## Nanobody design - workflow 2

-Starting with two mutan nanobodies with experimentally validated binding to the JN.1 and/or KP.3 RBD of SARS-CoV-2---Nb21-I77V-L59E-Q87A-R37Q and Ty1-V32F-G59D-N54S-F32S---improve them by iteratively adding mutations and scoring them using ESM, AlphaFold-Multimer, and Rosetta for four rounds.

-See commands in `nanobody_design/workflow_2.md`.
+See commands in `nanobody_design/workflow.md`.